SMS Geier: First deployment abroad

 On 6 May she arrived in Saint Thomas.
 She thereafter made trips to Santiago de Cuba and San Juan.
 While in San Juan on 13–14 May, Geier witnessed an American squadron under Rear Admiral William T. Sampson bombard the city.
 The US government permitted Geier to cross the blockade line outside Havana to evacuate twenty civilians of various nationalities and take them to Veracruz in Mexico, arriving on the 29th.
 There, the governor of the city and the artillery officer from the training ship visited Geier for some practice torpedo launches.
 While Geier was in Mexico, the German ambassador invited her commander and 27 men to visit Mexico City, where they were received by President Porfirio Díaz.
 Geier thereafter returned to Cuba.
 On 16 June, the ship called on the port of Cienfuegos in Cuba.
 She passed through the American blockade of Santiago de Cuba twice, on 22–29 June and 1–4 August.

 After the war ended, Geier visited New Orleans on 14 October, departing eleven days later for the Caribbean.
 She then resumed her tour of South America that had been interrupted by the war.
 She typically stopped in ports where significant numbers of Germans had emigrated.
 While in Buenos Aires, she received an order to proceed to the west coast of the continent.
-She transited the Straits of Magellan on 20–23 February 1899 and made stops in Valparaiso, Chile, Callao, Peru, and Panama.
+She transited the Straits of Magellan on 20–23 February 1899 and made stops in Valparaíso, Chile, Callao, Peru, and Panama.
 From 11 to 17 May, she stopped in Puerto San José, Guatemala, where she met a British cruiser; the two ships were sent there to settle financial disputes with the Guatemalan government.
 Geier's tour continued, with stops in Corinto, Nicaragua, Guayaquil, Ecuador, and Puntarenas, Costa Rica.
 While in Corinto, she received orders to proceed further north, to the western coast of the United States and Canada.
 She stopped in Acapulco before arriving in San Francisco on 14 August, where she underwent a boiler overhaul.
 On 18 September, she departed San Francisco bound for Vancouver, stopping in Esquimalt en route.
 On 18 October, she left Vancouver and began her return voyage south.
 She visited Chilean harbors in January and February 1900, including Puerto Montt on 14 February, before turning back north, as she had been assigned to the newly created West American station.